IonathanG/react-bug-tracker/README.md

 I would like to thank:

-- Lama Dev for the UI inspiration
+- Coder Foundry for the project inspiration
-- The Net Ninja for the practical use of Firestore V9
+- Bootstrap for the UI design ideas

 ## Created by